Bonnie Gardner

 Academic Background

-Dr Gardner completed her PhD in the Centre for Brain Research at the University of Auckland.
+Dr Gardner completed her PhD at the Centre for Brain Research at the University of Auckland.
 Her thesis was recognized as one of the top theses of the year, earning her a place on the Dean’s List.
-Dr Gardner’s research is focused on changes that occur in the human brain in Parkinson’s disease, and she is particularly interested in how and where Parkinson’s disease pathology might begin in the brain.
-She is one of the first researchers to develop the use of laser ablation inductively coupled plasma mass spectrometry (LA-ICP-MS) to visualize the distribution of biometals in the subventricular zone and olfactory bulb, and investigate its changes in Parkinson’s disease.
-Dr Gardner has presented her research at local and international conferences and has been the recipient of a number of research scholarships.
+Her research is focused on changes that occur in the human brain in Parkinson’s disease, and she is particularly interested in how and where Parkinson’s disease pathology might begin in the brain.
+She is knowledgeable in biomedical science, neuroscience, biological sciences, psychology, genetics, neurological diseases, and medicine.